 The briefing exposes the latest official thought on how severely the infection could affect both the health of the public and that of personnel in critical services such as the NHS, police, firefighters and transportation.

 It was drawn up in these days and approved by Dr. Susan Hopkins, the main official dealing with the epidemic.
-It was shared with hospital heads and senior doctors from the English health service.
+It was shared with hospital heads and senior doctors from the British health service.

 “For the public to know that it could last for 12 months, it would cause a lot of reactions and great concern,” he says Paul Hunter, professor of medicine at the University of East Anglia.